 In addition to aspiring solo and orchestral musicians, the program is open to established chamber ensembles.
 At the time of application, Artist Diploma candidates must possess clarity and maturity of artistic expression and a deep commitment to pursuing a performance career, along with a record of previous professional-level performance experience.

-Major Areas: Chamber Music, Collaborative Piano, Early Music, Organ, Piano, Strings, Voice, and Woodwinds and Brass.
+Major Areas: Chamber Music, Collaborative Piano, Historical Performance, Organ, Piano, Strings, Voice, and Woodwinds and Brass.

 Level: Advanced Graduate (conservatory diploma, bachelor's degree, or equivalent credential required).